hmrc/income-tax-mtd-changelog/README.md

 #### Added

-Add new field `changeTimestamp` to the `chargeHistoryDetails` array in the response body for the following endpoints:
+Add new field `changeTimestamp` in the `chargeHistoryDetails` array in the response body for the following endpoints:

 - Retrieve History of a Self Assessment Charge
 - Retrieve History of a Self Assessment Charge by Transaction ID
 - Retrieve History of a Self Assessment Charge by Charge Reference

-Deprecated field `changeDate` to be replaced by the new field `changeTimestamp` to the `chargeHistoryDetails` array for the mentioned endpoints.
+Deprecated field `changeDate` to be replaced by the new field `changeTimestamp` in the `chargeHistoryDetails` array for the mentioned endpoints.

 Existing version 4.0 updated in Production with the following changes: